LenaSchnedlitz/skycalc/README.md

 To run SkyCalc, you need **Python 3.5** or newer.

 * Download this project
-* Open a terminal and navigate into the skycalc folder
+* Open a terminal inside the skycalc folder
 * Run `python main.py`

 ### Modes